21 Panel data

 The typical data set used in accounting research comprises panel data, namely means repeated observations on multiple units.
 Typically units are companies and observations are available for several points of time or periods.
 As we saw in Chapter 3, in certain conditions, researchers can exploit panel data sets to gain insights into causal effects.

-In this chapter we explore two approaches commonly used with panel data sets.
+In this chapter, we explore two approaches commonly used with panel data sets.
 The first approach uses difference in differences to measure causal effects.
 The second approach uses multi-way fixed effects to account both for what is commonly referred to as “unobserved time-invariant heterogeneity” between units (i.e., unit-specific effects) and period-specific effects.
 In practice, these approaches are often combined.
 We discussed difference in differences in Chapter 19 and recommend that you read that chapter before this one.

-The code in this chapter uses the following packages.
-Rather than invoking several Tidyverse packages separately, we load the tidyverse package.
+package.
 For instructions on how to set up your computer to use the code found in this book, see Section 1.2.
-Quarto templates for the exercises below are available at https://github.com/iangow/far_templates.
+Quarto templates for the exercises below are available on GitHub.

 21.1 Analysis of simulated data

-In Chapter 3, we explored the test_scores data set.
-There we used a number of approaches, including one where we estimated the effect size using a difference-in-difference estimator with grade and individual fixed effects as 15.736.
+data set.
+There we used a number of approaches, including one where we estimated the effect size using a difference-in-differences estimator with grade and individual fixed effects as 15.736.

-The data-generating process embedded in get_test_scores() produces scores using the following equation
+The data-generating process embedded in get_test_scores()

-\[ y_{ig} = \alpha_i + \beta x_{ig} + \gamma_g + \epsilon_{ig} \] where \(i\) and \(g\) denote individuals and grades, respectively.
-Denoting the grade after application of treatment (i.e., 7 in the test_scores data) as \(G\), the treatment indicator \(x_{ig}\) is as follows:
+\] where \(i\) and \(g\) denote individuals and grades, respectively.
+Denoting the grade after application of treatment (i.e., 7 in the test_scores

 \[ x_{ig} = \begin{cases} 1 \text{ if } i \text{ is treated and } g \geq G \\ 0 \text{ otherwise} \end{cases} \]

 Thus, as we will see, this is precisely the setting where multi-way fixed effects are appropriate.
 The individual fixed effect picks up \(\alpha_i\) and the grade fixed effect picks up \(\gamma_g\).
-While the estimated effect size of 15.736 seems close to the true value \(\beta = 15\), but is it close enough?
+The estimated effect size of 15.736 seems close to the true value \(\beta = 15\), but is it close enough?
 To better examine this issue, we generate a version of the data where the treatment effect is zero (i.e., \(\beta = 0\)).

 set.seed(2021)